shtigran/FileDownloaderConsole/README.md

 ----

 ### Description of Program class
-The user input URL of Website.
-The program check if the URL is valid (with URI class).
-The download all html code of that website, after scanning of the files containing rows an return array of files names.
-The the program with the extension defins in which folder must be inputed files and download them to desktop. (short description, if You want more see code).
+The user input URL of Website (path).
+The program check if the URL path is valid (with URI class).
+Then program download all html code of that website, after scanning of the files containing rows an return array of files names.
+The program with the extension defins in which folder must be inputed files and download them to desktop.
+(This is short description, if You want more see code).

 ----